open/close all folders

 - The Wind Fish from The Legend of Zelda: Link's Awakening is a whale example.

-- Plus the Majora's Mask Zora Mask offers a gliding power... if you can exploit that bug.
+- In Majora's Mask, the Zora mask offers a gliding power... if you can exploit that bug.

 - Majora's Mask's third boss, Gyorg, 'Mechanical Masked Fish', starts off the fight with a creepy first-person view as it sneaks up on you, followed with it jumping out of the water and stopping midair to pose for the camera.
 Whether it's a good thing or not that it doesn't have levitation powers like this after the introductory cutscene is debatable.